I’ve written several articles previously about how you can make Krisflyer’s Star Alliance partner award chart work for you.

 Here’s my tip: don’t call up Krisflyer membership services and ask them to search for you.
 It will take forever as they have to poke around in the dark until they find something.
 Even if you give them your travel dates and class, they’ll have to manually search each possible airline pairing until they find something (or don’t).

 Save yourself time by going on the Lifemiles booking engine and playing around.
 Lifemiles generally sees the same award space that SQ has.
 Safe to say that if you can see it on Lifemiles, SQ agents will be able to see it too.
 Once you know which dates and flight numbers have availability you can feed that to the SQ agent and the whole call takes about 5-10 minutes.
+Even better, use United Airline’s booking engine.
+You don’t even need to login or have a UA account, you can search from the main page by clicking on “book award flights”

 It’s always fun to try new cabin products rather than flying SQ all the time.
 If SQ refuses to free up its waitlist for you, shop around.
 You might like what you find.